EMLuce/tenable-nessus-backup/README.md

 ### Executing program

-Once you have the script installed on your device you can simply execute the
+Once the package is installed you can execute the main.py file using administrative privileges in the command line interface.

 ## Help